-Centralizing local content via roles
+Centralizing content via roles

-Administrators can assign investigations, one-click investigations, and investigation-based alerts to other users by making them role-based.
-Once linked to a role, the items are seen by all the users playing that role.
-To add investigations, one-clicks, or alerts to a role, administrators use the method seen above for exporting their content to the clipboard.
+Administrators can assign owned content such as investigations, one-click investigations, investigation-based alerts, and remote actions to other users by making them role-based.
+Once linked to a role, an item is seen by all the users playing that role and not just by the user that created the item.
+To add investigations, one-clicks, or alerts to a role, administrators typically use the manual method of exporting items to the clipboard.

 - Manually sharing Finder content

+- Exporting a content pack

 - Tagging objects manually

 - Tagging objects automatically

 - Importing tags from text files

-• Adding users (defining user roles)
+- Adding users (defining user roles) - Adding users (defining profiles)